Equipe-SUL/EntreNova-Flix/documentação/sprint-1/README.md

   <a href ="#equipe"> Equipe</a> |
 </p>

-> Status da Sprint: Em andamento
+> Status da Sprint: Concluída ✅

 ## 🏅 Desafio <a id="desafio"></a>